-THREE DAY TAG ALONG / PASSENGER TOUR
+THREE DAY GUIDED SELF DRIVE / PASSENGER TOUR

 This is the ultimate three day Gold Trail and High Country Sheep Station Expedition exploring the magnificent Queenstown region.
 On this tour we return to Queenstown each afternoon, so you can stay at your own selected accommodation and enjoy Queenstown's shopping, restaurants and night life.